dotnet/designs/accepted/2023/preview-apis/preview-apis.md

 ### Compiler Behavior

+*For more details on the compiler behavior, see [C# spec][csharp-spec].*

 The compiler will raise a diagnostic when an experimental API is used, using the supplied diagnostic ID.

 > [!NOTE]
 > The severity is warning, because errors cannot be suppressed.
->
-> However, there will also be a generic compiler diagnostic ID that applies to
-> all warnings raised for using experimental APIs (like nullable).
-The built-in
-> `.editorconfig` that we ship with the .NET SDK will elevate these warnings to
-> errors.
-From a user's standpoint this will result in these diagnostics to
-> appear as errors that they are expected to suppress, which is the UX we
-> desire.
+However, the
+> warning is promoted to an error for purpose of reporting.

 The semantics are identical to how obsolete is tracked, except there is no special treatment when both caller and callee are in the same assembly -- any